 Firewall Automation for Network Traffic on AWS configures the AWS resources needed to filter network traffic.
-This solution saves you time by automating the process of provisioning a centralized AWS Network Firewall to inspect traffic between your Amazon VPCs.
+This solution saves you time by automating the process of provisioning a centralized AWS Network Firewall to inspect traffic between your Amazon Virtual Private Clouds (Amazon VPCs).

 The diagram below presents the architecture you can automatically deploy using the solution's implementation guide and accompanying AWS CloudFormation template.

-The AWS CloudFormation template deploys an inspection VPC with a total of four subnets in randomly selected availability zones in the Region where the solution is deployed.
-Two of the subnets are used to create VPC Transit Gateway attachments if you provide an existing AWS Transit Gateway ID.
-The other two subnets are used to create AWS Network Firewall endpoints in two randomly selected availability zones.
+AWS CloudFormation template deploys an inspection VPC with a total of four subnets.
+Two of the subnets are used to create VPC Transit Gateway attachments and the other two subnets are used to create AWS Network Firewall endpoints.